UWB-Adv-Data-Vis-2025-Sp/tidy-model/README.md

   xlab('Chirp rate (per min.)')
 ```

-This time we will use our code from the `species` chunk to make a new chunk `interactions`, but will updated it to include an addition to the formula so it accounts for interactions `rate ~ temp + species + temp:species`.
+This time we will use our code from the `species` chunk to make a new chunk `interactions`, but we will update it to include an addition to the formula so it accounts for interactions `rate ~ temp + species + temp:species`.
 Alternatively you could represent interactions with `rate ~ (temp + species)^2`.
-We will store the new model as an object `species_x_temp_lm` and to compare this with our previous model we will add an additional code of an ANOVA (Analysis of Variance) to compare the two linear models.
-This comparison produces a p value far above 0.05 and suggests that the interaction model and the species model are not significantly different.
+We will store the new model as an object `species_x_temp_lm`.
+To compare this with our previous model, we will add an additional code of an ANOVA (Analysis of Variance) to compare the two linear models.
+This comparison produces a p-value far above 0.05 and suggests that the interaction model and the species-species model are not statistically significant in their difference.
 Therefore we can rely on the simpler `species_lm` results.

 ```
 {r interactions, echo= FALSE}